Tesla may become the next Apple or Google possibly within the next 5 years.

 References and Credits

-1. All images and financial figures in this article were obtained from Tesla Quarterly and Annual Reports.
+1. All financial figures in this article were obtained and referenced from Tesla’s annual and quarterly filings available in Tesla Quarterly and Annual Reports.

-2. Featured images in this article are used under creative commons license and sourced from the following websites: Maurizio Pesce.
+2. Featured images in this article are used under creative commons license and sourced from the following websites: Yasunari Goto.

 Other articles that you might be interested: